BeratDM/BTrader-Backend-Showcase/README.md

 ## Overview

 This project uses Binance API to trade crypto in real-time using technical analysis.
-And gives the option to backtest the strategies using [backtrader](https://github.com/mementum/backtrader).
+It gives the option to backtest the strategies using [backtrader](https://github.com/mementum/backtrader).
 Any amount of traders can be deployed with any pair/interval/strategy.
-It also supports the development of new trading strategies.
+It also supports the development of new trading strategies (with or without technical analysis).
 The Program is running a Flask application with user-friendly UI and has a quick trading option with [lightweight-charts](https://www.tradingview.com/lightweight-charts/) implemented

 ## Features